rcove/aws-tgw-r8040/README.md

 ----------------------------------------------------------------

 One time preparation of the Terraform scripts\
-Works with terraform v0.11.13 not 0.12.x https://github.com/hashicorp/terraform/issues/21170
+Works with terraform v0.12.x
 1. Modify the variables.tf to suite your needs
-2. Delete Route53.tf if not needed
+2. Delete Route53.tf if not needed and you dont have a route53 domain
 3. Run terraform init

 ------------------------------------------------------------------